dwjohnston/interview-questions/questions_to_ask_candiates.md

 Asynchronous, Non-blocking functions
 Synchronous, Blocking functions

+### 2. What are some of the most popular modules of Node.js?

+**Purpose:** To understand if Candidate is familiar with different modules and ever worked on Node.js

+**Answer:** Every developer must be equipped with the latest information and updates on software libraries as they make the task of programming very easy.
+The most popular and useful modules of Node.js are-

+Express
+Socket.io
+Body-parser
+Cora
+Passport
+Multer

 ## Software Engineer Questions

 ### 1. What are design patterns and what is your fav one?